My Guide to the perfect Shito

 2 cups garlic purée

-1 cup ginger purée
+1 cup semi smooth ginger purée

 4 cups semi smooth onion purée